syohex/emacs-quickrun2/README.md

 #### `:execute`

 Executed commands.
 You can also set command list parameter.
-If you set list parameter, `quickrun.el` executes command list in order.
+If you set list parameter, `quickrun2.el` executes command list in order.

-If this parameter is omitted, `quickrun.el` use default execute command template "%c %o %s %a".
+If this parameter is omitted, `quickrun2.el` use default execute command template "%c %o %s %a".

 #### `:compile-only`

-Command exected by `quickrun-compile-only`.
+Command exected by `quickrun2-compile-only`.
 This option is used for syntax check or converting another language(e.g. CoffeeScript => JavaScript).

 ### `:compile-conf`

-Configuration of `quickrun-compile-only`.
+Configuration of `quickrun2-compile-only`.
 This parameter must be alist.

 #### `:remove`